conference-hall/conference-hall/docs/terms.md

 ## 2. Website and Services Management, Contact Details

-The Website and Services are managed by Benjamin Petetot and can be contacted through the following channels:
+The Website and Services are managed by Benjamin Petetot and can be contacted through the GitHub repository on https://github.com/bpetetot/conference-hall

-Email address: support@conference-hall.io

 ## 3. Access to the Website and Services